BrianGrant-Data/Resume/docs/index.md

 - Provided exploratory geographic analysis of Idaho residential & commercial properties
 - Led a team of 2 data analysts through geojson data manipulation and visualization
 - Taught a team virtual environments and other trouble shooting techniques

-`Jan - Mar 2021`
-__Assistant Team Manager__, BYU-Idaho Data Science Society
-- Optimized a multi-linear regression model for use in production processes
-- Guided a team of 9 data analysts in gathering executable insights from raw data

 ---